OpenTelemetry Integration¶

 2. Configuration¶

-Configure OpenTelemetry once at application startup (calling configure again will rebuild the
+Configure OpenTelemetry once at application startup before creating any observability scopes:

 from haiway.opentelemetry import OpenTelemetry